Emily Dickinson, the Mysterious Poet of Massachusetts

 Make sure to take the official tour and walk next door to Dickinson’s brother’s home which is in the process of being restored.
 The museum gift shop is also a fun place to find Emily gifts of all kinds.
 As you leave, you may want to pick up a fallen leaf or two from the yard to press inside your book of poetry.
 It wouldn’t be a commercial souvenir but something tells me that Emily would approve.

-The Emily Dickinson Museum is the first stop on Massachusetts Trail Part 2, following the end of Part 1 in Lenox.
+The Emily Dickinson Museum is the third stop on Massachusetts Author Adventures Trail Part 2.

 Rebecca Blake Beech